Route 66 Route 66

 There is the Launching Pad Café in Wilmington with its "Gemini Giant" statue, the shrine of Our Lady of the Highway near Raymond (since 1959, the "Hail Mary" spelled-out much like the old Burma Shave signs), the Lincoln House in Springfield, the Maple Sirup Farm in Funks Grove, the Chain Of Rocks Bridge, and the beautifully restored Sinclair Gas station in Odell to just name a few.

 The United States Congress has the authority to designate or re-designate U.S. Highways.
-Probably the most practical way to bring U.S. 66 back would be for Congress to redesignate it.
-Congress could also write into law that the new U.S. Route 66 be exempted from any requirements that it meet "modern highway standards".
+Probably the most practical way to bring U.S. 66 back would be for Congress to re-designate it.
+Congress could also include a provision in any such legislation to provide the State DOT with federal funds to help pay for all the new signs.

 E-mail or write your U.S. Representative at: http://www.house.gov/writerep/